 5) Seth “Scump” Abner – $652,140

 The most popular player in Call of Duty, Scump finally won his first world championship in 2017 by defeating archrivals Team Envy in the grand finals.
-That win not only gave him one of the only achievements that he was missing from his career resume, it added over $100,000 to his prize money total.
+That win not only gave him one of the only achievements that he was missing from his career resume, but it also added over $100,000 to his prize money total.

 4) Jordan “JKap” Kaplan – $678,279

 Although JKap is thought to be one of the greatest boots-on-the-ground players in CoD history, his greatest success came during the advanced movement era (2015-2017), he won two of the three world championships during that time period.
 And in the only CWL Championship event in that era that he didn’t win, he finished second.

-His prize winning total has continued to grow in WWII thanks to Luminosity winning the Northern Arena Showdown in December and the CWL Birmingham Open in April, and placing within the top eight at every event this season.
+His prize winning total continued to grow in WWII due to Luminosity winning the Northern Arena Showdown in December and the CWL Birmingham Open in April, as well as placing within the top eight at nearly every event this season.